sfmajors373/intel_30_days_of_Udacity/README.md

 * Yesterday Listen to @aftab’s worries and told him it’s actually okay and how to handle it in the right way.
 * Yesterday participate Google Hash code be there for @Harkirat and see his success on his own.
 * Reading Memory Management Chatbot section 5 Code Walkthrough from C plus plus Nanodegree program.
 * Replay C plus plus Nanodegree program  5.
 Concurrency Lesson 1 Introduction and Running Threads section 1 Introduction and section 2 Processes and Threads.
-Listen to Professor Andreas Haji’s gentle voice told us about his story and describe Concurrency extremely elegantly!
+Listen to Professor Andreas Haja’s gentle voice told us about his story and describe Concurrency extremely elegantly!
 * Saturday afternoon simply listen to the rainfall for all afternoon rest.